How Repetitive Compulsion Can Affect Your Relationship

 - Obsessive fear of something specific like germs or contamination

-- Unable to control bad thoughts such as sex or self-harm
+- An inability to control bad thoughts

 - Needing to put things in order either alphabetically or by size